tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_batch|

-The Batch Servers window allows you to process the batch list by using the render farm, and contains information about the list of server (rendering) nodes defined for the farm.
+The Batch Servers panel allows you to process the batch list by using the render farm, and contains information about the list of server (rendering) nodes defined for the farm.

 See  :ref:`Monitoring the Server Nodes <monitoring_the_server_nodes>`  .